pberba/pberba.github.io/about/index.md

 Hi, I'm Pepe Berba GMON, CCSK.

-I write about stats, security, and crypto.

-I've been bouncing back and forth between cybersecurity machine learning for the past few years.
+I write about stats, security, and cryptography.
+I've been bouncing back and forth between cybersecurity and machine learning for the past few years.
 In my free-time, I practice penetration testing and forensics, and I'm targetting to get an OSCP in the future.

 I'm a hobbyist cryptographer.
 I've had a few units of cryptography and number theory in college and some experience solving crypto challenges in CTFs.
 Nothing serious.